Hawkeye000/repair-buddy/README.md

 Deployment and Production
 -------------------------
-This application is not yet setup for production and deployemnt.
+This application is not yet setup for production and deployment.